Wasp (novel)

 Wasp is a 1957 science fiction novel by English author Eric Frank Russell.
 Terry Pratchett (author of the Discworld series of fantasy books) stated that he "can't imagine a funnier terrorists' handbook."
-Wasp is generally considered Russell's best novel.
+Wasp is often considered Russell's best novel.

 The title of Wasp comes from the idea that the main character's actions and central purpose mimic that particular insect; just as something as small as a wasp can terrorise a much larger creature in control of a car to the point of causing a crash and killing the occupants, so the defeat of an enemy may be wrought via psychological and guerrilla warfare by a small, but deadly, antagonist in their midst.

 Plot summary

 Set in the future, the story is about protagonist James Mowry and an inter-planetary war between humans (collectively referred to as "Terrans") and the Sirians (collectively referred to as the Sirian Empire, from Sirius).
 The war has been on for nearly a year as the story begins.
 The Terrans, while technologically more advanced than the Sirians, are outnumbered and out-gunned twelve-to-one.

 The Sirians are a humanoid species that share many of the same physical characteristics as their Terran enemies.
 Some of the more noticeable differences are their purple-faced complexions, pinned-back ears and a bow-legged gait.
 The Sirian Empire is reminiscent of fascist states that existed in the Second World War; they frequently employ a much-feared secret police force named the Kaimina Tempiti, or Kaitempi; they censor much of their media and they quell opposition to the government or the war through the use of violence and intimidation.

 The novel begins by introducing James Mowry as he is being recruited by the Terran government to infiltrate enemy lines; to become a "wasp", in the sense portrayed in the opening passages of the novel.
 His recruitment is somewhat less than voluntary: Mowry is offered the alternative of conscription and assignment to the front.
 His dossier states that he can be counted on to do anything provided the alternative is worse; he accepts the assignment.